EdwardBerman/shopt/README.md

 ## Further Acknowledgements
 + The Northeastern Cosmology Group for Their Continued Support and Guidance
++ The Northeastern Physics Department and Northeastern Undergraduate Research and Fellowships, for making this project possible with funding from the Northeastern Physics Co-Op Fellowship and PEAK Ascent Award respectively
 + David Rosen, who gave valuable input in the early stages of this project and during his course Math 7223, Riemannian Optimization